AgileVentures/av-static-website/source/blog_articles/2017-10-05-av-ecosystem-review-pride-comes-before-a-fall.html.markdown

   end
 ```

 Which maybe should be loaded from a file - I have a funny reticence to load things from files.
 I've never been so comfortable with grabbing stuff from files - a legacy from Java where it was such a pain?
-In ruby it's pretty damn trivial.
+In Ruby it's pretty damn trivial.
 I guess when I have stuff formatted in one way, stepping through and reformatting for yaml or what have you causes my motivation to collapse.
 What we really want in the end is to be looking all these up from the Slack API, so I'm going to leave that for a refactoring, get the rest of the unit tests to pass and try to get this onto staging to see if my claims that we can replace the agile-bot are close to true.

 So I stab about a bit and with a fair amount of replication of tests (and some refactoring), I get the output of the RSpec test to this: